nfredrik/mickarucken/README.md

 All information, images, and code shared in this report are under  [MIT license](https://mit-license.org/).

-This project can be completed in a few hours as long as you have all the prerequisite hardware and software setup.
+This project can be completed in a few hours as long as you have all the specified hardware and software setup.

 # Objective

 I have chosen to build an application that could report humidity and temperature from an allotment garden close to Brommaplan in Stockholm Sweden.

 My plan was to use LoRa with either Helium or TTN (networks of IoT) as provider.
-It turns out that none of these providers have coverage in this area.

 The purpose with the application was to monitor  temperature and humidity and see if the temperature changes over time and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.

-I hope that this give me knowledge about temperature and humidity conditions at an allotment garden and IoT technology.
+I hope that this give me knowledge about temperature and humidity conditions at my allotment garden and at the same time gain som knowledge of IoT technology.

 # List of Materials